enesvardar/hexapod-spider-unity/README.md

 # Hexapod Robot Simulator

-You can use this app to solve inverse kinematics, simulate walks, and more.
-In real time, you can also view all the angles that the robot's eighteen joints make in any pose.
-This app is not dependent on any external math library; it only uses Unity's built-in Math object.
+In this project, an eighteen-jointed hexapod robot was simulated in Unity environment.
+You can use this app to simulate the walks of a hexapod robot and more.This app is not affiliated with any external math library.

 ## Features